 Despite the rice husks (RH) having a higher level of N than rice husk ash (RHA), and the later giving the highest silicon (Si) level among the amendments, the two treatments resulted in poor rice growth and yield performance.
 This may be attributed to the high deficiency of exchangeable Mg and Fe in RH.
 Rice husks are mainly high in lignin and silica, not readily available plant nutrients.
 They are slow to decompose and release nutrients.
 Because of the high carbon content, microbes break down the husks slowly and can immobilize nitrogen (microbes use soil N to decompose the husks), making less nitrogen available to the crop.
 This could have limited the rice growth where no other amendment was added.
 RHA is mostly silica (SiO2) after burning.
 While silicon is beneficial for rice, it is not a micronutrient like N, P, or K, so RHA alone generally doesn’t supply the primary nutrients rice needs for high productivity.
 Rice needs silicon (Si) as a beneficial element for strength, disease resistance and strass tolerance.
 However, in RH, much of the silica is insoluble, dissolves very slowly and unavailable to plants.
 Silicon is also reported to increase the number of rice spikelets per panicle, spikelet fertility, harvest index and rice N use efficiency by [24, 18, 34 & 35].

 Research indicates that when RH or RHA is used without adequate NPK or other amendments, neither raw husks nor RHA provides the right nutrient balance for good rice growth.
-RHA has high silica but burning at high temperatures make it less soluble.
+RHA has high silica but burning at high temperatures makes it less soluble.
 RHA is only beneficial if properly processed or added in combination with other sources.
-Phyo et al., [36] reported that RHA alone did not outperform the control and highest yield was with RHA + potassium fertilizer.
+Phyo et al., [36] reported that RHA alone did not outperform the control and the highest yield was with RHA + potassium fertilizer.
 The results are also supported by [37 & 38].
 Cymbopogon compost (CC) recorded higher levels of N and K in Stover under the current study.
 The potted rice crop with CC amendment produced longer and wider leaves when combined with SPMC, relative to sole SPC (section 3.5).
 The potted study also recorded more panicles per plant, grains per panicle and percent filled grains per panicle (section 3.42).
 The current results further indicated that SPMC + CC amendment to rice in the field produced taller plants with more tillers, panicles per unit area and grains per panicle relative to sole SPC (sections 3.6.1 & 3.6.2), indicating nutritional benefits from CC amendments.
 Olasan et al., [39] indicated increased productivity of cowpea from Cymbopogon Citratus.
 Overall, for best rice responses, we need to combine plant-based compost with balanced fertilization or nutrient sources.
 The differential responses of upland rice to NPK and micronutrients availability require site specific nutrient management approaches tailored to the soil type and water regime, using organic amendments.
 Without such interventions, continued nutrient mining will further degrade soil fertility and undermine the long-term viability of rice-based production systems in Uganda.

 4.3 Effects of different nutrient amendments on potted and field NERICA 1 during 2022 and 2023